How to Get a Mortgage for Buying at Auction

 You may also have to pay interest every day until the property is sold and might even have to pay the difference if the property finally sells for less than your initial bid.
 Your verified conveyancer will help you with the legal side of the purchase.

-If you're going to buy a house at auction, you might need to take out a mortgage.
+Increasingly becoming one of the most popular options for buying a house, buying a house at auction will still require a mortgage if needed.
 You will need to apply for a mortgage in principle.
 Auction House claim that you can buy a house at auction with a mortgage only if the property is mortgageable without retentions.

 All mortgage lenders provide a Mortgage in Principle (MIP), otherwise known as an Agreement in Principle or Decision in Principle.
 Having an MIP is not only vital for buying at auction, it is reassuring as a buyer to know how much you can theoretically afford.